Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 - FeatureDataField - Edit control for working with individual feature attributes.
 - FeatureDataForm - A simple form layout of all editable fields in a feature using the FeatureDataField for each attribute.

-## Instructions
+## Build

 1. Fork and then clone the repo or download the .zip file.
 2. The Toolkit requires the ArcGIS Runtime SDK for .NET.
 Confirm that your system meets the requirements for using the ArcGIS Runtime SDK for .NET with [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm), Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm), and/or [Windows Phone](http://developers.arcgis.com/net/phone/guide/system-requirements.htm).
 3. Download and install the [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk).
 Login to the beta community requires an Esri Global account, which can be created for free.
-4. To include the Toolkit source in your projects:
+4. To include Toolkit source in your projects:
  *  In Visual Studio, add the ArcGIS Runtime Toolkit project to your solution.
     - Windows Desktop (WinDesktop\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
     - Windows Store	(WinStore\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
     - Windows Phone (WinPhone\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
  *  For other projects in the solution, add a reference to the ArcGIS Runtime Toolkit project.

-Optional: Distribution of the Toolkit for the ArcGIS Runtime
+#### Optional: Build to distibute the Toolkit
 1. Windows Desktop
  *  Open the solution (WinDesktop-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
  *  Add a reference to the Esri.ArcGISRuntime.Toolkit.dll in your projects.